-Number of isolate =12
+Number of isolates =12

-Shigella species isolated from gut of Periplaneta americana (cockroaches) were 100% susceptible to cephalosporins (Ceftazidime and Ceftriaxone) while 20% susceptibility was documented against streptomycin and cefotaxime as shown in table 13.
+Shigella species isolated from gut of P. americana were 100% susceptible to cephalosporins (Ceftazidime and Ceftriaxone) while 20% susceptibility was documented against streptomycin and cefotaxime as shown in table 13.

 Table 13: Antibiotics resistance profile of Shigella specie isolated from Gut of Periplaneta americana (cockroaches)